Chinese Lunar Exploration Program: Hazard avoidance

 During the second phase of the program, in which the spacecraft were required to soft-land on the lunar surface, it was necessary to devise a system of automatic hazard avoidance in order that the landers would not attempt to touch down on unsuitable terrain.
 Chang'e 3 utilized a computer vision system in which the data from a down-facing camera, as well as 2 ranging devices, were processed using specialized software.
 The software controlled the final stages of descent, adjusting the attitude of the spacecraft and the throttle of its main engine.
 The spacecraft hovered first at 100 m, then at 30 m, as it searched for a suitable spot to set down.
 The Yutu rover is also equipped with front-facing stereo cameras and hazard avoidance technology.

+International cooperation

+Chang’e 1: The first Chinese lunar orbiter, launched in 2007.
+It carried a European Space Agency (ESA) instrument called D-CIXS, which measured the elemental composition of the lunar surface.
+It also received tracking and data relay support from ESA’s ground stations in Australia and Spain.

+Chang’e 2: The second Chinese lunar orbiter, launched in 2010.
+It carried a laser altimeter provided by the German Aerospace Center (DLR), which mapped the lunar topography with high precision.
+It also used ESA’s deep space network for communication and navigation during its extended mission to the asteroid 4179 Toutatis.

+Chang’e 3: The first Chinese lunar lander and rover, launched in 2013.
+It carried a lunar ultraviolet telescope (LUT) developed by the National Astronomical Observatories of China (NAOC) and the International Lunar Observatory Association (ILOA), which performed the first astronomical observations from the lunar surface.
+It also received data relay support from NASA’s Lunar Reconnaissance Orbiter (LRO) for the landing of the Chang’e 3 probe.

+Chang’e-4: The first mission to land and explore the far side of the Moon, with four international scientific payloads from the Netherlands, Germany, Sweden, and Saudi Arabia.
+It also received support from NASA’s LRO team, Russia’s radioisotope heat source, China’s deep space station in Argentina, and the European Space Agency’s tracking station.

+Chang’e-5: The first mission to return lunar samples since 1976, with international cooperation in telemetry, tracking, and command from the European Space Agency, Argentina, Namibia, Pakistan, and other countries and organizations.
+It also carried a French magnetic field detector.
+Scientists from various countries, including Australia, Russia, France, the United States, the United Kingdom, and Sweden, have participated in scientific research involving Chinese lunar samples.

 Cooperation with Russia

 In November 2017, China and Russia signed an agreement on cooperative lunar and deep space exploration.
 The agreement includes six sectors, covering lunar and deep space, joint spacecraft development, space electronics, Earth remote sensing data, and space debris monitoring.
 Russia may also look to develop closer ties with China in human spaceflight, and even shift its human spaceflight cooperation from the US to China and build a crewed lunar lander.